iaincollins/structured-data-testing-tool/README.md

 const MyCustomPreset = {
   name: 'My Custom Preset', // Required
   description: 'Test NewsArticle JSON-LD data is defined and twitter metadata was found', // Required
-  tests: [ // Required (unless 'presets' specified)
+  tests: [ // Required (unless 'presets' is specified)
     { test: 'NewsArticle', type: 'jsonld', schema: 'NewsArticle' }, { test: '"twitter:card"', type: 'metatag' },
     { test: '"twitter:domain"', expect: 'www.bbc.co.uk', type: 'metatag', }
   ],
-  // Options:
+  // Other preset options:
   // group: 'My Group Name', // A group name can be used to group tests in a preset (defaults to preset name)
   // schema: 'NewsArticle', // Specify a schema if all the tests in the preset apply to a specific schema
   // presets: [] // Any preset can also contain other presets